nevali/jyuzau-assets/story/prologue.md

 In 2345, the Lingshan Mining Corporation initiated its most significant long-term investment to date: the launch of the _Weiyu_, an interstellar behemoth carrying everything required to mine rare minerals not found in our solar system, refine them, and send them back to Earth.

 Headquartered in the desolate Earth city of _New Qinzhou_, the Lingshan Mining Corporation has remained amongst the five most powerful corporations in the solar system for the best part of two centuries.
-Its resources and close links with the establishment saw it play a pivotal role in the _Great Zhonghua Minzu Wars_, a brutal campaign for terrestrial (and later, system-wide) dominance triggered by technological developments which enabled near-instant global travel beginning in the mid-22nd century.
+Its resources and close links with the establishment saw it play a pivotal role in the _Great Zhonghua Minzu Wars_, a brutal campaign beginning in the mid-22nd century for terrestrial (and later, system-wide) dominance triggered by technological developments which enabled near-instant global travel.

 The capture of _Novosibirsk_—and its formal re-institution as New Qinzhou in 2279—marked the end of the Wars, and the beginning of a long period of uneasy peace between the system’s three principal super-states of _Zhonghua Minzu_, _Estados Unidos Mexcanos_ and _Bhārat Gaṇarājya_.